arduinounoOS/Arduino-FreeRTOS-Shell-with-tasks/README.md

 There is a task that is a little game on the lcd keypad shield A task to blink the onboard LED with editable delay
 A task to track uptime
+A nifty shell with a "st" command that dipslay stack high water mark for each task (like "pd")

 The tasks are: